Debt Snowball Spreadsheet Template + Guide (Debt Free 2023)

 The reason this method has proven to be the most effective out of all the others is that people are motivated by the debt snowball method.
 They see immediate results in this type of debt payoff spreadsheet and are motivated to keep going and possibly do even more.

-There is one method we should have mentioned earlier and it is known as the debt avalanche method.
+There is one other method we briefly mentioned earlier, and it is known as the debt avalanche method.

 The debt avalanche method involves organizing your debts from the highest to lowest interest rate and paying them off in that order.
-Which means it is the opposite of how the snowball method works.
+It is the opposite of how the snowball method works.

 All of the Spock-like mathematicians out there prefer this method.
 Based on the math alone, the debt avalanche method always pays off faster than the debt snowball method.